-If your role is to attract new leads and prospective students, to grow your applicants quarter after quarter, and to increase yield, you’re likely going to find HubSpot your new favorite tool.
+If your role is to attract new leads and prospective students, grow your applicants quarter after quarter, and increase yield, you’re likely going to find HubSpot your new favorite tool.
 If you are looking for a better admissions, application, and applicant management tool, Slate might be the platform calling your name.

 When it comes to marketing your programs to generate new leads and inquiries, and to nurturing them into applicants and enrolled students, HubSpot is your Swiss Army knife (while Slate is a spoon).

 When it comes to hosting an application, managing application forms and information, and deploying acceptance/rejection letters, Slate is your tool (for now).